 Finding the best all-in-one printer could represent a shift in how you manage paper tasks, with many capable of handling the ‘big four’ in printing, scanning, faxing, and copying.

 In determining the best all-in-one printer to buy, you should consider its functions (print, scan, fax, copying), two-sided printing ability, print quality, and print speeds.
-Bonus points were awarded for all-on-one printers with slim profiles for easy portability and software suites capable of retrieving files from cloud service providers such as Dropbox, Google Drive, and OneDrive.
+Bonus points were awarded for all-in-one printers, slim profiles for easy portability, and software suites capable of retrieving files from cloud service providers such as Dropbox, Google Drive, and OneDrive.

-Our evaluation also prioritizes units with support for multiple paper sizes, including most of Letter, legal, 4 x 6 in, 5 x 7 in, 8 x 10 in, and No 10 envelopes, along with responsive and intuitive touchscreens to manage tasks/settings.
+Our evaluation also prioritizes units with support for multiple paper sizes, including most Letters, legal, 4 x 6 in, 5 x 7 in, 8 x 10 in, and No 10 envelopes, along with responsive and intuitive touchscreens to manage tasks/settings.

 Even though documents are increasingly created and shared via digital...